g-gutierr/AS923_chirpstack_lorawan_server/Common-Packet-Forwarder/README.md

 cat /var/run/lora/gateway-id.toml
 gateway.id = 0x7076FF0039050789
 If a new EUI has been defined under /etc/lorafwd.toml, then, this new EUI is used by lorafwd.
 Otherwise, the default EUI is used.

+Keros application configuration
+Starting from version 4.3, KerOS firmware is delivered with Kerlink Common Packet Forwarder and WMC Embedded applications.
+These applications are disabled by default.

+klk_apps_config
+klk_apps_config is a small script used to configure Kerlink Common Packet Forwarder and WMC Embedded applications.
+Kerlink advises to reboot the gateway after using klk_apps_config to enable/disable an application.

+# klk_apps_config -h
+klk_apps_config [options]

+options:
+-h, --help          show help
+--activate-wmc      activate wmc embedded (and CPF) --deactivate-wmc    deactivate wmc embedded (and CPF) --activate-cpf      activate lorad and lorafwd --deactivate-cpf    deactivate lorad and lorafwd
+-s, --wmc-server    WMC server (mandatory if activating WMC) -p, --wmc-port      WMC port (default 1194) --lns-server        LNS server (default 172.17.0.1) --lns-dport         LNS downlink port (default 1700) --lns-uport         LNS uplink port (default 1700) --loradconf         lorad configuration file name/path
+             Can be:
+                    - a complete file path
+                    - an example file name (ex:AS923-JP.json)
+This script can be used to:

+activate CPF (lorad and lorafwd) only. deactivate CPF activate WMC embedded applications (CPF + BSCC + lora_snmp) deactivate WMC embedded applications
+It can also be used to switch to another WMC server while WMC embedded is already activated (use –activate-wmc action with another server parameter while WMC Embedded is already activated).

+Script parameters details:

+One of the four possible actions must be chosen (activate-wmc, deactivate-wmc, activate-cpf, deactivate-cpf)
+--wmc-server: address of the WMC server to connect to (example: wmcvalidinstall.wanesy.com)
+--wmc-port: port of the WMC server to connect to
+--lns-server: address of the LNS server (lorafwd parameter)
+--lns-dport: LNS downlink port (lorafwd parameter)
+--lns-uport: LNS uplink port (lorafwd parameter)
+--loradconf: this can be the complete path of the Lorad configuration you want to use or the file name of the example lorad configuration delivered for your platform.
+If not given the platform default will be used (EU868XXX.json)